Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 Introduction

-Child and Adolescent Psychotherapy is a specialised area of practice.
-This Postgraduate Diploma programme will equip learners with the necessary knowledge, skills and competencies to meet the therapeutic needs of children and adolescents.
+Child and adolescent psychotherapy is a specialised area of practice.
+This postgraduate diploma will equip learners with the necessary knowledge, skills and competencies to meet the therapeutic needs of children and adolescents.

-With a strong focus on excellence in clinical practice, learners are fully supported in making the transition from being a practising therapist with adults to clinical work with children and adolescents.
-A safe, nurturing environment is fostered through established links with an on-site placement centre.
+With a strong focus on excellence in clinical practice, learners are fully supported in transitioning from being practising therapists with adults to clinical work with children and adolescents.
+A safe, nurturing environment is fostered through established links with an onsite placement centre.

 Who Should Apply

-This programme will be of interest to practising counsellors and psychotherapists and play therapists who wish to extend their existing qualification in counselling and psychotherapy to work with children and adolescents.
-18 months long.
+This 18-month programme will be of interest to practising counsellors, psychotherapists and play therapists who wish to extend their existing counselling and psychotherapy qualifications to work with children and adolescents.

 Entry Routes

-• An honours degree, Level 8 on The National Framework of Qualifications (NFQ), in counselling and psychotherapy, or equivalent.
+• An honours degree at Level 8 on the National Framework of Qualifications (NFQ) in counselling and psychotherapy or equivalent

-• An honours degree, Level 8 on the NFQ, plus a professional diploma in counselling and psychotherapy that meets with IACP/IAHIP course recognition standards (or equivalent).
-The diploma must have counselling and psychotherapy at its core.
+• An honours degree, Level 8 on the NFQ, plus a professional diploma in counselling and psychotherapy that meets the Irish Association for Counselling and Psychotherapy (IACP)/Irish Association of Humanistic and Integrative Psychotherapy (IAHIP) course recognition standards (or equivalent) (The diploma must have counselling and psychotherapy at its core.)

-If English is your second language you are required to submit an IELTS (International English Language Testing System) cert at Level 6.5, or equivalent.
-For more information please click HERE
+If English is not your first language, you need to submit an International English Language Testing System (IELTS) certificate at Level 6.5 or equivalent.
+(View more information

 Minimum Technological Requirements

-This programme provides a flexible, professionally focused learning experience designed to strengthen your knowledge, skills, and confidence in practice.
-Through a blended learning format, you’ll engage with contemporary theory, evidence-based approaches, and practical application, supported by experienced tutors and a collaborative learning environment.
+This programme provides a flexible, professionally focused learning experience designed to strengthen your knowledge, skills and confidence in practice.
+Through a blended learning format, you will engage with contemporary theory, evidence-based approaches and practical application, supported by experienced tutors and a collaborative learning environment.
 Graduates gain enhanced expertise and the tools to make a meaningful impact in their professional setting.

 Overview

-This part-time programme consists of seven modules over 18 months.
-The programme utilises a continuous assessment strategy and learners accumulate credits though a variety of assessments over the duration of the programme.
+This part-time programme comprises seven modules delivered over 18 months.
+It uses a continuous assessment approach, with learners accumulating credits through a range of assessments throughout the programme.

 Blended Learning Delivery